pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 791 OAuth | Spring

+I learned how to create logins with Facebook and Google using OAuth and Spring, I think that making a simple CRUD API using these services is a good idea,  I need more practice with OAuth, I think I'm beginning to understand how this protocol works.

 #### Day 790 Oauth | Spring | Auth0
 I am tired, I was studying about OAuth all day, I read many pages from my current reading book API Design and I made some basic applications by implementing OAuth. this is hard, I will tomorrow be a better day.